 Leaving a gift in your Will is one of the most generous ways you can support children with hearing loss by giving them the ultimate gifts of sound and speech.
 A gift in the Will is a specific instruction to reserve part of your estate – such as possessions, shares or money – for a chosen beneficiary.
 You can specify an amount, a percentage, or the residue of your estate.

 No matter how big or small, your gift will ensure that The Shepherd Centre can continue to exist and expand, and future generations of children will continue to receive life-changing Early Intervention programs and services so they can reach their full potential in life.

-If you have already decided to leave a gift to support children with a hearing loss and you are planning to see your legal advisor or solicitor in the near future, you may like to provide the following suggested wording:
+If you have already decided to leave a gift to support children with hearing loss and you are planning to see your legal advisor or solicitor in the near future, you may like to provide the following suggested wording: